Frequently Asked Questions about our Commercial Bartending Course

 To guarantee a spot in class for you, we need some form of payment in advance.
 Through this website, we aim to make it easy to pay for the whole course.
 This speeds up the registration process on Day One.

-A deposit is required in advance to hold your spot in one of our classes.
+Payment is required in advance to hold your spot in one of our classes.
 If you choose to put down a deposit to hold your spot, we collect the balance owing on the first day of class.
-For special situations, for example you are waiting for a payday that occurs halfway through the course, we can be flexible.
-Give us a call and we can make an arrangement to delay payment.
+Upon registering for the course, full payment is due on the day your classes start.
+If you don’t show up on that first day of class, we will charge your card accordingly for the balance owing.

 If you are not comfortable using your credit card online, we are happy to take your info over the phone.
-Please call our office at 604 873 2811.
+Please text us at 604 873 2811.
+An e-transfer can also be sent directly to [email protected]

 We accept Interac, Visa, MasterCard, American Express, and Paypal.
 If you are paying in person at the school, we accept Cash or Debit as well as Visa, MasterCard, and American Express.